 Applicants must remember these types of degrees are absolutely business degrees first and accounting degrees second.
 They’re ideal for those who want to start or run a business, or those who want to take on more duties at an established business.

 Applicants can also pursue specialized bachelor’s degrees in accounting.
 These types of programs will prepare students to enter a specific accounting field.
 The coursework will typically include accounting classes, but also classes that teach students more about a particular use for accounting.
-For example, applicants can pursue an accounting degree with a focus on global finance or forensic accounting.
+For example, applicants can pursue an accounting degree with a focus on global finance, financial accounting, or forensic accounting.

 What is the Difference: Accounting Certificate vs Degree?